bradenhc/bradenhc.github.io/_posts/2024-11-22-cpp-iterators-in-depth.md

 ## Final Thoughts

-You survive the fire hose! 🔥
+Congrats!
+You survived the fire hose! 🔥

 I hope that this summary of modern C++ iterators helps you implement custom collections that can take advantage of the many powerful standard library